haiwera-silk-cd/magento-devdocs/guides/v2.2/migration/migration-tool-configure.md

 ## Work with configuration and mapping files {#migration-config}

-The Data Migration Tool uses *mapping files* to enable you to perform custom database mapping between your Magento 1 and Magento 2 databases, including:
+The 数据迁移工具 uses *mapping files* to enable you to perform custom database mapping between your Magento 1 and Magento 2 databases, including:

 *	Changing table names